 - Students are taught from the start to think as a software engineer, to focus on the problem to be solved, to consider requirements and design before coding, to think about process, to work iteratively, and to adopt other software engineering practices.
-In other words, they are taught good habits right from the start. - Students are less likely to develop the bad habit of thinking primarily in terms of code, or of code as the objective as opposed to a means to an end.
+In other words, they are taught the habit of thinking about everything required to develop a large system, right from the start. - Students are less likely to develop the habit of thinking primarily in terms of code, or of code as the objective as opposed to a means to an end.
 It is felt by some that this mindset is hard to break later, and leads to students being skeptical of many of the tenets of software engineering.
-A good CS-first approach can still avoid this, but some people feel that an SE-first approach is likely to more readily avoid it.
+A good CS-first approach can still avoid this, but some people feel that an SE-first approach is likely to more readily avoid it. - Exposure to SE early will make them feel more comfortable with their choice of discipline.